 How much does a good Bordeaux cost?

 Bordeaux wine comes in many different price points, making it accessible to everyone.
 A high-quality Bordeaux wine can range upwards of £30 but there are many different options to try first without needing to spend this much for example the Bordeaux Cadillac from Chateau Brethous.

 What are the best Bordeaux wine food pairings?

-For right bank red Bordeaux pairings try hearty, home cooked dishes such as shepherds pie and lasagne.
-Pizza, tomato based pasta dishes and charcuterie boards are also a definite winner.
+For right-bank red Bordeaux, pairings try hearty, home-cooked dishes such as shepherd’s pie and lasagne.
+Pizza, tomato-based pasta dishes and charcuterie boards are also definite winners.

 When pairing with white wine you should generally opt for creamy pasta dishes such as carbonara.
 Fresh fish and oysters are also the perfect combinations here.
 Generally you can be as creative as you like with your food pairings, there really are no set rules.
 Just pop the bottle, pour and enjoy with friends and family!